Zagreb Resolution: Zagreb conference

 The third point of the Zagreb Resolution called for a state unified on the principles of full civil liberties and democratic self-government, legal and social equality ensuring economic prosperity and full cultural and social development of all its citizens.
-The final, fourth point of the resolution demanded that the people of Slovenes, Croats and Serbs be guaranteed participation at the future peace conference.
+The fourth and final point of the resolution demanded that the Slovenes, Croats and Serbs be guaranteed participation at the future peace conference.

 Aftermath

 The meeting scheduled for 21 April did not take place.
 In preparation for establishment of the National Council of Slovenes, Croats and Serbs called for at the 2–3 March Zagreb conference, the National Organisation of Serbs, Croats and Slovenes in Dalmatia was established in Split on 2 June.
 Next, the National Organisation of Slovenes, Croats and Serbs for the Croatian Littoral was established in Sušak on 14 June.
 It was followed by establishment of the Slovene National Council (Narodni svet) in Ljubljana on 17 August.
 The main challenge for the preparatory committee was to obtain cooperation from the HSK, who were convinced that the project was directed against them.
 The National Council of Slovenes, Croats and Serbs was established in Zagreb on 5 October.
 The proceedings were chaired by Pavelić, who said that the proceedings represented a continuation of the conference held in Zagreb on 2–3 March.
 The HSK joined the National Council on 10 October.
 On 29 October, the Croatian Sabor declared the severance of Croatia-Slavonia's and Dalmatia's legal ties with Austria and Hungary, annulled the 1868 Croatian–Hungarian Settlement and joining the State of Slovenes, Croats and Serbs.
 The National Council was declared the representative body of the new state, and it elected Korošec its President, and Pribičević and Pavelić vice presidents.